-We identified 11 fair-quality trials (n=2278) that evaluated the effectiveness of interventions to reduce alcohol use among pregnant^{184, 196-201, 203, 204} and postpartum^{205, 206} women.
-One trial was conducted in The Netherlands204 and the other 10 were conducted in the United States.
-The trials targeting pregnant women took place in outpatient obstetric settings, usually at prenatal visits during the first 184, 201, 204 or second 196-200, 203 trimester.
-The trials in postpartum women recruited in the hospital postdelivery206 and at a 6-week postnatal visit.205 Median retention was 81 percent (range 63% to 100%) after 1 to 12 months; most of the trials followed the women for 6 months or less.
+We identified 11 fair-quality trials (n=2,278) that evaluated the effectiveness of interventions to reduce alcohol use among pregnant $^{181, 184, 191, 202, 203, 217, 221, 222, 235}$ and postpartum $^{158, 212}$ women.
+One trial was conducted in the Netherlands and the other 10 were conducted in the United States.
+The trials targeting pregnant women took place in outpatient obstetric settings, usually at prenatal visits during the first or second or second second trials in postpartum women recruited in the hospital postdelivery and at a 6-week postnatal visit.
+158 Median retention was 81 percent (range, 63% to 100%) after 1 to 12 months; most of the trials followed the women for 6 months or less.
 Among the studies in the United States, approximately half of participants were white, 31 percent were black, and 15 percent were Hispanic.
 Seven of these trials included a substantial number of socioeconomically disadvantaged women.
-184, 198-201, 203, 206 The interventions in these populations involved one to four sessions, which were generally described as "brief" or 10 to 20 minutes in length, for total contact time ranging from an estimated 10201 to 80184 minutes.
-Six184, ^{199, 200, 203, 205, 206} used motivation techniques and another used the Transtheoretical Model framework, suggesting use of different motivational techniques for participants in different stages of change with regard to alcohol use.204 Three described the use of cognitive-behavioral techniques.
-198, 201, 205 Three of the interventions were delivered via computer or the Web, with minimal contact with study staff.
-203, 204, 206 Two of these trials were included in the previous
+184, 202, 203, 212, 217, 221, 235 The interventions in these populations involved one to four sessions, which were generally described as "brief" or 10 to 20 minutes in length, for a total contact time ranging from an estimated $10^{203}$ to $80^{184}$ minutes.
+Six interventions $^{158, 184, 212, 217, 221, 235}$ used motivation techniques and another used the transtheoretical model framework, suggesting use of different motivational techniques for participants in different stages of change with regard to alcohol use.
+222 Three interventions described the use of cognitive behavioral techniques.
+158, 202, 203 Three of the interventions were delivered via computer or the Web, with minimal contact with study staff.
+212, 222, 235 Two of these trials were included in the previous review.
+158, 181

 The most commonly reported outcome in trials targeting pregnant women was abstinence from alcohol.
-The pooled odds of abstaining from using alcohol during pregnancy was nearly doubled in the intervention groups, compared with control groups (OR=1.92 [95% CI, 1.19 to 3.09], k=5, n=796, I2=9%, Figure 18); however, the recall range was highly variable, ranging from 1 to 3 months.
+The pooled odds of abstaining from using alcohol during pregnancy was nearly doubled in the intervention groups, compared with control groups (OR,1.92 [95% CI, 1.19 to 3.09]; k=5; n=796; $I^2$ =9%) (Figure 18); however, the recall range was highly variable, ranging from 1 to 3 months.
 The percent of reported abstinence in the control groups ranged from 11 to 89 percent, while intervention groups ranged from 18 to 90 percent.
 However, the between-group difference in abstinence was statistically significant in only two of the five trials.
-198, 201 Four trials 184, 196, 197, 200 reported drinks per drinking day, but none found differences and in many cases the mean change values in the two groups were with 0.2 of each other, with some results favoring the control groups.
+Four trials 181, 184, 191, reported number of drinks per drinking day, but none found differences, and in many cases the mean change values in the two groups were within 0.2 of each other, with some results favoring the control groups.
 Similarly, no statistically significant (or potentially clinically important) differences were detected on other drinking outcomes, such as drinks per week, drinking days per week, percent of days used alcohol, and AUDIT score.
-197, 200, 203 In postpartum women, one trial (n=235) reported greater reduction in drinks per month (dropping from 34 to 20 drinks/month in the intervention group, compared with a change from 32 to 27 drinks/month in the control group) and heavy use episodes per month (dropping from 10 to 7 in the intervention group vs. 10 to 9 in the control group).205 In the other trial in postpartum women (n=123), although mean scores consistently favored the intervention group, post-test scores did not differ statistically on number of drinking days in the previous 3 months (15 and 22 in the intervention group and control group, respectively), drinks per week (6.4 and 8.7), or heavy use episodes per week (0.56 and 0.75).206
+191, 221, 235 In postpartum women, one trial (n=235) reported greater reduction in drinks per month (dropping from 34 to 20 drinks/month in the intervention group, compared with a change from 32 to 27 drinks/month in the control group) and heavy use episodes per month (dropping from 10 to 7 in the intervention group vs. 10 to 9 in the control group).
+In the other trial in postpartum women (n=123), although mean scores consistently favored the intervention group, posttest scores did not differ statistically on number of drinking days in the previous 3 months (15 and 22 in the intervention group and control group, respectively), drinks per week (6.4 and 8.7), or heavy use episodes per week (0.56 and 0.75).